 The opening of Lake Callide Retreat (in July 2017), adjacent to the recreation area, means visitors can now enjoy the dam and all its attractions right on their own doorstep.
 And at the end of a fun-filled day at the dam you won’t have to pack-up and head back into town to find a bed for the night.

-Lake Callide Retreat is operated by Banana Shire Council.
-Affordable lakeside accommodation options include 5 self-contained cabins, powered sites and camping sites – all located just a stones throw from the water.
+Lake Callide Retreat is owned by Banana Shire Council and operated by a lessee.
+Affordable lakeside accommodation options include five self-contained cabins, powered sites and camping sites – all located just a stones throw from the water.
 One cabin is suitable for mobility impaired people to provide easy access.
-1-bedroom cabins contain one queen size bed; 2-bedroom cabins contain a queen size bed, and three single beds.
+One bedroom cabins contain one queen size bed; two bedroom cabins contain a queen size bed, and two single beds.
 Fold-up beds are available for extra guests at as nominal fee if required.

-All cabins contain a kitchenette, full bathroom (with shower), reverse-cycle air conditioner, a Weber Q (BBQ), a verandah, free Wi-Fi and four have expansive views across the Callide Dam, with the other boasting rural views.
+All cabins contain a kitchenette, full bathroom (with shower), reverse-cycle air conditioner, a Weber Q (BBQ) and a verandah; four have expansive views across the Callide Dam, with the other boasting rural views.

-For caravaners there is power, water, a shared ensuite bathroom and a caravan waste point, with great rural views and less than 100m away, expansive views of the dam and free barbecues.
+For caravaners there is power, water, amenities, laundry, camp kitchen and a caravan waste point, with great rural views and less than 100 m away, expansive views of the dam and free barbecues.
 Our low cost option for self-sufficient campers boasts rural views with open space, a water point and waste point.

 Recreational activities are the main draw-card for visitors to the dam.
 It’s a great spot for a BBQ, picnic, a game of cricket, to throw a football, or simply watch the sun go down.
-New activities available include kayaks and stand up paddleboards (SUPs) for hire.
+Activities available include kayaks and stand up paddleboards (SUPs) for hire.

 Alternatively, throw in a line and catch your own dinner.
 Fishing is also a very popular activity at the dam, and keeps both young and old guests happily entertained for hours.
-The dam is stocked with sleepy cod, saratoga, golden perch (yellowbelly), silver perch and barramundi; and has a large red claw population.
-The dam is also home to a wide variety of birdlife, including resident pelicans which are a great drawcard for children to watch.
+The dam is stocked with sleepy cod, saratoga, golden perch (yellowbelly), silver perch and barramundi; and has a large red claw population (check out the Lake Callide Retreat Facebook page for the latest Barra catches).
+The dam is also home to a wide variety of bird life, including resident pelicans which are a great drawcard for children to watch.

-The on-site kiosk provides hot and cold drinks, snack food and ice creams; as well as hiring out fishing and red claw gear, kayaks, and stand up paddle boards (SUPs).
-The kiosk is open during the day only.
+The on-site kiosk provides cold drinks, snack food and ice creams and is open during the day only.

 The retreat may mean you never want to leave – and with the fish biting well, why would you want to leave?
 Make sure you book well in advance though, especially during school holidays – and for the upcoming Callide Dam Family Fishing Classic competition (held in October each year).